H0R5E/data-only-greater/software/edengths.md

 <div class="isa_warning">
      <i class="fa fa-warning"></i>
      <p>
-     <b>19/04/13</b> The paths to the edengths template have changed due to
+     <b>02/05/15</b> Access to the edengths template have changed due to
      account migration.
-The new paths are listed below.
+New instructions are given below.
      </p>
 </div>